sreemonghosh/Tic-Tac-Toe_Game/README.md

 ## 📄 License

 This project is released under the **MIT License** — free to use, modify, and distribute.
-See the `LICENSE` file for details (add one to the repo if it isn't present yet).